 It is something we have known for some time, but businesses must adapt to offer an online shopping experience to be able to thrive in the digital world.

-Brands who have focussed on doing good in their community or helping those affected by the pandemic are being seen as more favourable to customers.
+Brands who have focused on doing good in their community or helping those affected by the pandemic are being seen as more favourable to customers.

 When a business does this, they are known as an ethical business.
 Other ethical practices can include reducing plastic use, recycling and raising money for charities.